Are you looking for ways to re-activate the interest of your old customers or prospects to increase your sales and revenue?

 Tip 3: Make it more personal to build connection with your customers again and amplify your brand.
-Here’s an example of the template that we use when sending out follow up emails to lapsed customers.
+Here’s an example of the template that we use when sending out follow-up emails to lapsed customers.

 Reconnect through Social Media

-Use linkedIn, facebook or Twitter, etc to reconnect with previously interested customers.
+Use LinkedIn, Facebook or Twitter, etc to reconnect with previously interested customers.
 However, be extra careful when reconnecting with them as reactivating them through social media can be inappropriate.
 Here’s how to do it the right way.

 Tip 2: Use the things they’re interested in when they first expressed interest with our company such as the products or services they inquire at that time.
-Update them by posting about it in social media or share your recent case studies with solid facts and statistics.
+Update them by posting about it on social media or share your recent case studies with solid facts and statistics.